kbrose/chicago-data/README.md

 ## Installation

 Download or clone this repository.
-You will need several python libraries: pandas, numpy, matplotlib, and pykml (if you think I am missing a dependency please let me know!).
+You will need several python libraries: pandas, numpy, matplotlib, and optionally pykml to do geographic processes (if you think I am missing a dependency please let me know!).

 ## Examples